Thesis chapters breakdown

 Chapter 2: Literature review

-In Chapter 2, you will focus on establishing the theoretical foundation for the research.
+Literature review will focus on establishing the theoretical foundation for the research.
 Begin by identifying key theories that are relevant to the study.
 Clearly explain how these theories connect to the research questions or hypotheses.
 As you review the existing literature, summarise the most important studies related to the topic.
 It is crucial to critically assess these studies by evaluating their methodologies, findings and relevance to the research.

 Next, identify gaps in the literature.
 Highlight areas where previous research is lacking or where further investigation is needed.
 This section should demonstrate the need for the study and show how it will contribute to filling these gaps.
 If applicable, develop a conceptual framework that will guide the research.
 This framework should outline the key concepts and relationships that will be explored in the study, providing a clear map for the analysis.